 Instagram is one of the fastest growing social networks, and businesses looking to capture millennials and Gen Xers have been steadily ramping up their social content on Instagram.

-Over the past year, Instagram launched a new feature called Instagram Stories, and it’s fast becoming a staple of Instagram.
+Instagram launched a new feature called Instagram Stories in 2016, and it’s fast becoming a staple of Instagram.

-In fact, 60% of Instagrammers now use the Stories feature daily, so if you’ve not considered posting content to Instagram Stories, then you’re missing out on the opportunity to get eyeballs on your content.
-If you’ve been frustrated by reduced reach due to Instagram’s algorithm change in the past year, then getting on board with Stories might just be how you can address that.
+In fact, 50% of Instagrammers now use the Stories feature daily, so if you’ve not considered posting content to Instagram Stories, then you’re missing out on the opportunity to get eyeballs on your content.
+If you’ve been frustrated by reduced reach due to Instagram’s algorithm changes over the past few years, then getting on board with Stories might just be how you can address that.

 What are Instagram Stories?